-Spinach Salad with Strawberries and Feta Cheese is a classic summer salad using farm-fresh greens and strawberries.
-I have dressed it with a pink vinaigrette which is made with extra virgin olive oil and apple cider vinegar, blended with a strawberry, and sweetened with honey.
+Spinach Salad with Strawberries and Feta Cheese is a perfect summer dish, combining fresh greens and sweet strawberries.
+The salad is topped with a light pink vinaigrette made with extra virgin olive oil, apple cider vinegar, a strawberry, and honey for sweetness.

 Jump to: